lucee/lucee-docs/docs/03.reference/01.functions/val/function.md

 categories:
 - number
 - parsing
-description: Converts numeric characters that occur at the beginning of a string to an integer.
+description: Converts numeric characters that occur at the beginning of a string to an number.
 ---

-Converts numeric characters that occur at the beginning of a string to an integer by stripping off all remaining characters once a non-numeric character is reached.
+Converts numeric characters that occur at the beginning of a string to a number by stripping off all remaining characters once a non-numeric character is reached.

 If the string does not start with any numeric characters or is empty, a 0 is returned.
-A period is not considered a numeric character, so val() will stop if it reaches a period.
+A period will be included, so val() will return a decimal.